Heroes can be thought of as a type of goal to strive for.

 The ship’s captain with a steady hand at the helm.

-Except that sometimes you will.
+Except that sometimes you will mess up.
 Something will go wrong in yourself or with your equipment.

 What do you think?
 Do you still have heroes?
 Do you think others do?
 What are the positives and negatives of this?